Better Call Saul: Season 6 (2022)

 AMC renewed the series for a sixth season on January 16, 2020, with a scheduled premiere in 2021.
 Showrunner Peter Gould confirmed it would be the show's final season and consist of 13 episodes rather than the usual 10.
-Production experienced long delays due to COVID-19 and star Bob Odenkirk needing several weeks to fully recover from a heart attack he experienced on set.
+Production experienced long delays due to COVID-19 and star Bob Odenkirk's needing several weeks to fully recover from a heart attack he experienced on set.
 The sixth and final season was split into two halves.
 The first half premiered with back-to-back episodes on April 18, 2022 and concluded on May 23, 2022.
 The last half of the season premiered on July 11, 2022 and concluded on August 15, 2022.

 In 2004, Nacho attempts to flee from the Salamancas after the attempt on Lalo's life, but after Gus falsely implicates him, Nacho sacrifices himself in exchange for his father's safety.
 Jimmy and Kim smear Howard's reputation, thereby forcing a settlement of the Sandpiper case.
-Howard confronts them, but is murdered by Lalo.
+Howard confronts them but is murdered by Lalo.
 Lalo uses Kim as a diversion to access the meth lab, but Gus kills him.
-Mike makes Howard's death appear as a suicide; he and Lalo are buried beneath the lab.
+Mike makes Howard's death appear to be a suicide, and he and Lalo are buried beneath the lab.
 A traumatized Kim quits the law and divorces Jimmy.
 Some time later, Jimmy has fully transformed into Saul Goodman.

-In 2008, Saul deduces Walter White is "Heisenberg", a drug manufacturer producing high-quality crystal meth.
-Despite Mike's reservations, Saul decides to recruit Walter and Jesse Pinkman, a collaborator, as full-time clients.
+In 2008, Saul deduces that Walter White is "Heisenberg", a drug manufacturer producing high-quality crystal meth in the Albuquerque area.
+Despite Mike's reservations, Saul decides to recruit Walter and his collaborator Jesse Pinkman as full-time clients.

 In 2010, Gene approaches Jeff and Buddy with an offer to rob a department store.
-After reaching out to Kim, who now lives in Florida, Gene devises a scheme to steal identities and financial details of rich single men.
+After reaching out to Kim, who now lives in Florida, Gene devises a scheme to steal the identities and financial details of rich single men.
 When the scheme backfires, Buddy quits the operation, Jeff is arrested, and Gene is caught.
-He is extradited to Albuquerque and feigns testimony implicating Kim so she can be summoned to court.
+He is extradited to Albuquerque and gives testimony falsely implicating Kim so she can be summoned to court.
 Jimmy confesses to Kim and those at the trial about his crimes during the events of Breaking Bad and Better Call Saul, as well as his role in Chuck's death.
 Jimmy is recognized as Saul in prison and gains popularity with the inmates.
 Kim visits him and they share a cigarette before she departs.